Contact Us Today

 This website was created to provide you with important information regarding the penalties and possible defenses to sex crimes in Pennsylvania.
 This website or its content is not intended as legal advice.
 Only an experienced criminal defense attorney can examine the unique details surrounding your case and provide you with information about your legal options.

 As a former Assistant District Attorney in Chester County, Michael J. Skinner has a deep understanding of both the prosecution and defense side of a criminal case.
 This insight is invaluable in anticipating and understanding the weaknesses in the prosecution.
 If you are facing any type of sexual offense, contact the Skinner Law Firm.
 Regardless of the circumstances of the offense, Michael J. Skinner can help defend your future and fight for dismissal of the charges, not guilty verdicts, acquittals, and other favorable outcomes.

 Rape (Pennsylvania Consolidated Statutes Title 18 § 3121) – Under this statute, rape is a first-degree felony offense.
-This includes situations where rape to the complainant was done through forcible compulsion, threat of forcible compulsion, where the complainant was impaired unable to appraise his or her situation, or if the complainant suffers from a mental disability which renters him or her unable to give consent.
+This includes situations where rape to the complainant was done through forcible compulsion, threat of forcible compulsion, where the complainant was impaired unable to appraise his or her situation, or if the complainant suffers from a mental disability which renders him or her unable to give consent.
 The penalties differ in situations of rape of a child and rape of a child resulting in serious bodily injury.

 Statutory Sexual Assault (Pennsylvania Consolidated Statutes Title 18 § 3122.1) – A person is guilty of a second-degree felony offense when he or she engages in sexual intercourse with a complainant who is under the age of 16 and the person is 4 or more years older than the complainant.
 This does not include situations where the complainant and the accused are married to one another.